Shubham-404/Shubham-404/README.md

-# 💫 You have arrived on the right place!
+# 💫 You have arrived at the right place!
 ## Hey there!
 I'm Shubham 👋<br>
 🔧 Currently sharpening my Backend skills and diving into ML integrations for real-world projects.<br>
 🎓 Pursuing B.E. in Computer Science at The National Institute of Engineering, Mysuru.<br>